kiendo96/learn-devops/AWS/Document/AWS-all/SAA-Noted.md

 # Security
 - WAF -> `ALB, API GATEWAY & CloudFront`
-- SHIELD -> `Route53, CloudFront & AWS Load Balancer`
+- SHIELD -> `Route53, CloudFront & AWS Load Balancer` and `it handles the majority of DDoS protection and mitigation responsibilities for layer 3, layer 4, and layer 7 attacks`
 - RDS provides three storage types: Provisioned IOPS SSD (also known as io1 and io2 Block Express), General Purpose SSD (also known as gp2 and gp3), and magnetic (also known as standard)

 # Session Management